 We kept texting, he kept asking to see me - not in an oppressive, harassing way, but in the way that made me feel kind of special.
 As though he liked me.
 A few days later, I was at an event with my girls and we went to a local bar after for a drink.
 It was early, and I didn't really want to leave...so I asked him to join me.
 I think I hated him a little less that night, he was warming up to me, made more eye contact, and was becoming more interesting...He drove me home and he got a little kiss goodnight.

-Our third date…well, that’s when things when haywire.
-We met at a local sports bar and had a few beers, wings, and he showed up with a hair cut and a more “put together” look.
+Our third date...well, that's when things went haywire.
+We met at a local sports bar and had a few beers, wings, and he showed up with a hair cut and a more "put together" look.
 He was suddenly very charming and quite handsome.
-When the check came – we’d once again closed down a bar and the staff were waiting for us to leave – he asked if I wanted to go halfsies.
+When the check came - we'd once again closed down a bar and the staff were waiting for us to leave - he asked if I wanted to go halfsies.